Selindek/spring-data-jpa-acl/acl/README.md

       <artifactId>spring-data-rest-webmvc</artifactId>
     </dependency>

-If this package is in the classpath the ACL module automatically creates the necessary beans and modification for the rest API and it will use the ACL secured repository methods.
+If this package is in the classpath the ACL module automatically creates the necessary beans and modification for the Rest API and it will use the ACL secured repository methods.
 There is also a slight improvement in the rest API that allows using paginated queries on properties.

 You should also consider adding the following dependency if you use Hibernate, otherwise lazily loaded properties could appear in an inconsistent way: